Nearly 90 percent of seniors want to stay in their own homes as they age, often referred to as ďaging in place.Ē

 What is Aging in Place?

-Deciding to Remain at Home
+Deciding to Remain in Your Home

 Your home situation is unique, and several factors will weigh in on the best choice for you.
 Here are some of the issues in evaluating your options: